 It’s that time of year again!
-Winter is rapidly approaching and as the season begins to change and temperatures begin to drop, its important to remember your feet.
+Winter is rapidly approaching and as the season begins to change and temperatures begin to drop, its important to remember these winter foot care tips.
 “Each season presents unique challenges to foot health,” said Matthew Garoufalis, DPM, a podiatrist and APMA past-president.
 “Surveys and research tell us that foot health is intrinsic to overall health, so protecting feet all year long is vital to our overall well-being.”

 APMA offers some advice for keeping feet healthy in common winter scenarios:

 - Winter is skiing and snowboarding season, activities enjoyed by nearly 10 million Americans, according to the National Ski Areas Association.
 Never ski or snowboard in footwear other than ski boots specifically designed for that purpose.
 Make sure your boots fit properly; you should be able to wiggle your toes, but the boots should immobilize the heel, instep, and ball of your foot.
 You can use orthotics (support devices that go inside shoes) to help control the foot’s movement inside ski boots or ice skates.

 - Committed runners don’t need to let the cold stop them.
 A variety of warm, light-weight, moisture-wicking active wear available at most running or sporting goods stores helps ensure runners stay warm and dry in bitter temperatures.
 However, some runners may compensate for icy conditions by altering how their foot strikes the ground.
 Instead of changing your footstrike pattern, shorten your stride to help maintain stability.
 And remember, it’s more important than ever to stretch before you begin your run.
 Cold weather can make you less flexible in winter than you are in summer, so it’s important to warm muscles up before running.